Get to know the client

 The new import process architecture

-As the first part of the solution, the import processes and the indexation process were isolated in a separate and dedicated Episerver CMS instance.
-This instance would be solely responsible for the Episerver scheduled jobs and would not be part of the Content Management and Content Delivery function.
+As the first part of the solution, the import processes and the indexation process were isolated in a separate and dedicated Optimizely CMS instance.
+This instance would be solely responsible for the Optimizely scheduled jobs and would not be part of the Content Management and Content Delivery function.
 Any issues with these processes would not have any impact on the production environment, guaranteeing an improved uptime of the eCommerce website.
 Adding this dedicated layer was a part of good architectural design principles.

 The dependency between the scheduled jobs was created by creating a so-called ‘Master Import Job’ that would centrally trigger the different separate import jobs.
 The new job was tasked with monitoring the individual jobs and sending out detailed alerts when a job failed to a select list of recipients.

-The import application logic was removed from the Episerver Scheduled Jobs and instead several Azure Functions were created, each with their own responsibility in the import process.
+The import application logic was removed from the Optimizely Scheduled Jobs and instead several Azure Functions were created, each with their own responsibility in the import process.
 An Azure Function is a serverless computing service hosted on the Microsoft Azure public cloud.
 Azure Functions is designed to accelerate and simplify application development.
 An Audit logging table was created for each function so that proper logging would be in place for each step in the import process.

 Figure 2: New product import flow

 In this solution each Product is imported one by one which offers the opportunity to import specific products if the import fails somewhere down the import line.
 It would no longer be necessary to redo the whole import process if one items failed.
-Azure Functions are more reliable and more efficient than using the Scheduled Jobs offered by Episerver.
+Azure Functions are more reliable and more efficient than using the Scheduled Jobs offered by Optimizely.
 Azure Functions are also easier to maintain because each function has a single responsibility.

 The advantages of this solution are: